yuki2006/lr_6_4_4/ReadMe.md

 If the closure variable has an infinite extent, as in Common Lisp, it might be better to declare the variable *ColorContext* with **const** in the definition of the *ColorProvider* function and assign the return value of *createContext* as initialization (it probably needs to rewrite the implementation of *useColors*).
 However, since I am not familiar with the JavaScript specification, I did not do so this time.

 In addition, since React v18, the default value of the context must be given as a required argument to *createContext* (because of convenience for testing).
-In TypeScript, this default value and the initial value abovee must have consistent type.
+In TypeScript, this default value and the initial value above must have consistent type.
 I would like to say that, it took some trail and error to seek better way to write it.